RunzheStat/TestMDP/.ipynb_checkpoints/README-checkpoint.md

-# TestMDP: Does the Markov Decision Process Fit the Data: Testing for the Markov Property in Sequential Decision Making
+# Does the Markov Decision Process Fit the Data: Testing for the Markov Property in Sequential Decision Making

 This repository contains the implementation for the paper "Does the Markov Decision Process Fit the Data: Testing for the Markov Property in Sequential Decision Making" (ICML 2020) in Python.